Hibiscus Flowers

 From $12

 Hibiscus flowers are also known as Rosella flowers.
-Native to Asia, the plant quickly spread throughout Africa and the Caribbean, and is now commercially grown in Australia.
+Native to Asia, the plant quickly spread throughout Africa and the Caribbean.
+Our hibiscus is grown in Nigeria.
 They are used in herbal teas and like Butterfly pea flowers are rich in ant-oxidants, minerals, and vitamins.
 They have a jammy, sweet-sour character, and honeyed note.
 Infused in both spirits and water it imparts a rich ruby-red colour.

 Packaging: